williamraccagni/pytorch_Computer_Vision_material/README.md

 # Pytorch Computer Vision Material
-Some material for learing Computer Vision and pytorch
+Some material for learning Computer Vision with pytorch.